17 Tactics to Create Engaging & SEO-Friendly Content

 Can I stress revising enough?

-Many of these latter SEO elements will occur when a story is uploaded – especially the internal linking, and most on-site SEO elements such as making headline tags actual headline tags, and optimizing the meta descritpions and URL structures.
+Many of these SEO elements will occur once your story is uploaded into the CMS.

-But once all is done, it’s time for one more revision.
-And this happens within a live screen.
-A great CMS like WordPress will allow you to preview your post before publishing.
+That’s where you’ll do your internal linking and most on-site optimizations, such as making headline tags actual headline tags and optimizing your meta descriptions, URL structure, etc.

-This is once again psychological, and you will point out mistakes in a preview that even the best editor couldn’t find on your Word document.
-It’s just part of the process.
-Stick to it.
+But once all of this is done, it’s time for one more revision – this time within a live screen.
+Preview your post before publishing it and proof it in this new format to ensure everything appears as you intended.

-Also, it’ll show you how the article flows (is there enough white space?) and allows you to review/check all internal SEO elements, such as optimized header tags and internal/external links (you don’t want any 404s ever!).
+Also, it’ll show you how the article flows (is there enough white space?) and allows you to check all internal SEO elements, such as optimized header tags and internal/external links.
+You don’t want any 404s, ever!

-17. Final Step: Get Social Early & Often
+17. Final Step: Get Social Early And Often

 Socialize it through every online means you have, with a focus on Twitter and Facebook.

-Social networks like these two have more than proven their worth regardless of pressure from the financial analysis and luddites that ironically cover the streams of social feeds today.
+If you’re producing B2B content, you definitely want to be on LinkedIn, as well.

-It doesn’t matter; the conversation needs amplification, and social is the truest means there.
+Your content and the conversation around it need amplification, and social is a great way to get there.

 Embrace social.
 Grow social.